 What can I do when I visit End-O-Line Park?

-When you arrive, we ask that you stop at the Visitors’ Center first to check-in with park staff so they can show you were to go and what is open.
-The visitor center also contains our gift shop containing over 300 items for sale including books, custom t-shirts, candy, drinks, Schwan’s ice cream, home décor, and railroad themed toys.
+When you arrive, we ask that you stop at the Visitors’ Center first to check-in with park staff so they can show you where to go and what is open.
+The Visitors’ Center also contains our gift shop containing over 300 different sale items including books, custom t-shirts, candy, cold drinks, Schwan’s ice cream, home décor, and railroad themed toys.